Uncertainty-Driven Action Quality Assessment: Experiment

 \subsection{Metrics}

-Following previous works~\cite{Tang2020uncertainty5,yu2021group42}, we use Spearman’s rank correlation $\rho$ and relative L2-distance to assess the performance.

-Spearman’s rank correlation is used due to ranking is our focus in the competition. $\rho$ ranges from -1 to +1, indicating whether linear relationship exists or not.
-The higher $\rho$, the more similar rank between two variables.
-The definition of $\rho$ is given by
+Consistent with prior research~\cite{Tang2020uncertainty5,yu2021group42}, we evaluate the performance using Spearman’s rank correlation ($\rho$) and relative L2-distance.
+Spearman’s rank correlation is chosen because AQA focuses on the ranking within the competition.
+The $\rho$ ranges from -1 to +1, indicating the presence and strength of a linear relationship.
+The higher $\rho$ signifies a more similar rank between the two variables.
+The definition of $\rho$ is provided below:

-where $q$ and $\bar q$ denote the ranking of labels and the average ranking of the label set respectively.
+where $q$ and $\bar q$ denote the ranking of labels and the average ranking of the label set, respectively.
 Similarly, $p$ and $\bar p $ denote the ranking of predicted results and the average ranking of the prediction sets.

-There are multiple actions in the JIGSAWS dataset, so for the calculation of the average performance ($\bar \rho$), we use the average Fisher’s $z$ score ($\bar z$)~\cite{Parmar2019action7}, which is computed from Spearman's rank correlation for each action ($\rho$).
+Given the presence of multiple actions in the JIGSAWS dataset, we calculate the average performance ($\bar \rho$) using the average Fisher’s $z$ score ($\bar z$)~\cite{Parmar2019action7}.
+The $\bar z$ score is computed from Spearman's rank correlation for each action ($\rho$).

-Relative L2-distance (R-$\ell_2$) is proposed by Yu \textit{et al.}~\cite{yu2021group42} to measure the numerical difference.
-It is a variant of L2 distance, which considers the meaning of actions because different actions have their own score range.
+Relative L2-distance (R-$\ell_2$) is introduced by Yu \textit{et al.}~\cite{yu2021group42} as a metric to quantify numerical differences.
+It is a variant of the L2 distance that takes into account the kinds of actions, acknowledging that different actions may have distinct score ranges.
 Given the highest and lowest scores $y_{max}$ and $y_{min}$ of the $v$-th action, R-$\ell_2$ is defined as:

-where $y_v$ and $\hat{y}_v$ represent the ground truth score and the corresponding prediction respectively.
+where $y_v$ and $\hat{y}_v$ represent the ground-truth score and the corresponding prediction, respectively.